 If you are interested in studying computational linguistics, whether from a cognitive or engineering perspective, consider our group!
 I am happy to supervise third year-, MSc- and PhD-level projects in Information Extraction/Text Mining (particularly coreference and Arabic IE), spoken dialogue interaction with intelligent environments (as in this example), and crowdsourcing.
+My research and my ongoing and past projects are described here

 My old page with additional links is here.